zhou907/Gravamiter_Data_Analysis/README.md

 What does each file do?

-level3_data_analysis_psd_making.ipynb
+level3dataanalysis_full.ipynb
-This is the file we made the PSD for apachi point in the year 2015. instruction included within. will update to a more viewable format.
+This is the file we made the PSD for gb-l analysis written by Larry Guo.

-2015_lev3_full_year_ggp.zip/ 2015_lev3_full_year_txt.zip
-These are the apachipoint 2015 level 3 data in min.
-The codes runs using TXT data files.
-You can save GGP as TXT to keep the TXT files.

-FAS_codes.ipynb
-This is the file to make the FAS codes for both BFO and Apahipoint data.
-The FAS codes are at the end of this file.

-BFO data?
-Too big. contact us to obtain said data, or go through the IGETS database.
+IGETS-SG-RESMIN-bf056-1-201511r2.ggp
+This is the datafile required for the analysis file above.
+When it say load from the 2015 folder, just link and load where you have put this ggp

+if you want more month's data, just let us know.
+Contact: Larry Guo: guo637@purdue.edu